reactjs/react.dev/content/tutorial/tutorial.md

 We will now make a few changes to the Game's `handleClick` method which fires when you click on a square.

-The `stepNumber` state we just added reflects the current move to display.
-When we make a new move and store it in the history, we'll update `stepNumber` by adding `stepNumber: history.length` as part of the `this.setState` argument.
+The `stepNumber` state we've added reflects the move displayed to the user now.
+After we make a new move, we need to update `stepNumber` by adding `stepNumber: history.length` as part of the `this.setState` argument.
 This ensures we don't get stuck showing the same move after a new one has been made.

 We will also replace reading `this.state.history` with `this.state.history.slice(0, this.state.stepNumber + 1)`.
-This ensures that if you "go back in time" and then make a new move from that point, we throw away all the "future" history that would now become incorrect.
+This ensures that if we "go back in time" and then make a new move from that point, we throw away all the "future" history that would now become incorrect.

 ```javascript{2,13}
   handleClick(i) {